Timendus/chipcode/fonts/thumby/README.md

 Parameters:

-  * `fontPath` : `string`
+  * `fontPath` : `string` or `bytearray`
-      * A path to a file that contains a font in either the TinyCircuits fixed width font file format or a FancyFont variable width font file.
+      * If `string`: A path to a file that contains a font in either the TinyCircuits fixed width font file format or a FancyFont variable width font file.
 Path may be absolute or relative to any entry in `sys.path`.
+      * If `bytearray`: A bytearray containing a font in either the TinyCircuits fixed width font format or a FancyFont variable width format.

   * `width` : `int`
       * The character width of the font, if the font is fixed width.
 Omit or